benbraou/flex-layout-wiki/BreakPoints.md

 }
 ```

-This provider is used to return a list to ALL known BreakPoint(s)... and this list is used internally to register mediaQueries and announce mediaQuery activations.
+This provider is used to return a list to ALL known BreakPoint(s)... and, in turn, this list is used internally to register mediaQueries and announce mediaQuery activations.

 ### Custom BreakPoints